Lokray06/mergeSumSort/README.md

 # Sum-Based Sorting Algorithm

 This repository contains an implementation of a novel sorting algorithm that sorts an array of integers based on the sums of its halves.
-The algorithm recursively splits the array, compares the sums of its halves, and rearranges them until the entire array is sorted.
+The algorithm recursively splits the array, compares the sums of the two halves, and rearranges them until the entire array is sorted.

 ## Algorithm Explanation